 Whilst it is hoped that this document will reduce any dissatisfaction with the school, it is acknowledged that there may be rare occasions where a complainant continues to be dissatisfied with the school and the outcomes achieved under the complaints procedure.
 Where a complainant attempts to re-open an issue which has already been dealt with under the complaints procedure, the chair of the Board will contact them to inform them that the matter has already been dealt with and that either that stage of the policy has been exhausted or that the complaints procedure has been exhausted and the matter is considered closed.
 Where further correspondence is received on the same matter, this may be considered vexatious and the school will be under no obligation to respond to that correspondence.
 If the complainant subsequently contacts the school again about the same issue, the school can choose not to respond.
-The normal circumstance in which we will not respond is if:
+The normal circumstance in which we will not respond is if: The school has taken every reasonable step to address the complainant's needs, and the options

-- The school has taken every reasonable step to address the complainant's needs, and the school's position has been clearly set out in writing together with the complainant's options - The complainant is contacting the school repeatedly but making substantially the same points each time - The school reasonably believes the aim of the contact is to cause disruption or inconvenience - That the complainant acts or communicates in an inappropriate way towards school staff.
+The school has taken every reasonable step to address the complainant's needs, and the school's position has been clearly set out in writing together with the complainant's

+- The complainant is contacting the school repeatedly but making substantially the same points each time - The school reasonably believes the aim of the contact is to cause disruption or inconvenience - That the complainant acts or communicates in an inappropriate way towards school staff.